pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

     including handling of optional resource requests
 * User-friendly API for describing resource requests
-* Allow resource management cluster add-ons that can be developed and deployed completely free of requiring to re-build any core Kubernetes component and that are independent of specific container runtimes.
+* Allow resource management cluster add-ons that can be developed and deployed without having to re-build or reconfigure core Kubernetes component and that are independent of specific container runtimes.
 * Rich enough semantic so that all current device plugins could be implemented based on dynamic resource allocation